openshift/ci-docs/content/en/docs/release-oversight/pull-request-testing.md

 ```

 #### Overriding Specific Image Tags in the Payload
-It is also possible to override a specific image tag in the payload to any tag contained in an `ocp` ImageStream.
+It is also possible to override a specific image tag in the payload to any arbitrary pullspec.
 Doing so requires manually submitting a `PRPQR`.
 This can be done by providing the tag overrides in the `spec.payload.tags` list:
 ```yaml
 ...